Anime0t4ku/TapToCassetteCovers/README.md

 # Dimensions:

-System Dimensions for the TapTo NFC system.
+Printing Dimensions for the TapTo NFC system.
 For use with Cassette Tape Cases to store your NFC Cards.
 Simply download the desired PNG in the code area.

 Print width: 	4,11"	(10,44 CM)